 It was a huge surprise when I recently discovered two examples of commemorative/souvenir jewelry made by this company for the 1933-1934 World’s Fair in Chicago.
 For multiple reasons there can be no doubt that these were the product of this ‘mystery jewelry maker’.
 I hope this will finally put to rest any remaining theory that this jewelry line was made by anyone but a American manufacturer (even if one doesn’t take the Metropolitan Museum’s word for it.)
 Originally I was going to make this a separate blog post but considering that many of the other pieces here share design elements, decided to include these as well.

-This beautifully enameled necklace is just about the same length as the first (blue) example in this post, at 15.5” long and 3/8” wide.
+This beautiful necklace is just about the same length as the first (blue) example in this post, at 15.5” long and 3/8” wide.
 Now, here is the secret to the bow, which you may not recognize at first glance – I am embarassed to admit that I myself didn’t, and I’ve been looking at this jewelry for years!
-The bow on this necklace, which has a plain matte finished ‘back’ section plus a plain polished ‘front’ – very Machine Age, wouldn’t you say? – is the “blank” unstamped version of every single one of smaller of the two bows shown in my blog series!
-Compare the shapes carefully and you will see. 🙂 And that chevron shape, with or without the dangling chain fringe underneath?
+The bow on this necklace, which has a plain matte finished ‘back’ section plus a plain polished ‘front’ – very Machine Age, wouldn’t you say? – is the “blank” unstamped version of the nubbly, tailored, and nouveau ones!
+And that chevron shape, with or without the dangling chain fringe underneath?
 That is a “half bow.”
 The differences are all in the surface stamping.
 The size, shape, everything about all of those bows – and the chevron shape – is identical, and all examples of this bow are theirs.
-To my knowledge, no other jewelry manufacturer has ever used this bow.
+To my knowledge, no other jewelry manufacturer has ever used this bow casting.

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.